sac123-spec/korasemantics/infrastructure/terraform/README.md

 - `modules/monitoring` enables VPC flow logs, an Amazon CloudWatch alarm that monitors the EKS cluster's failed node count, an SNS topic for alerting, and a baseline AWS X-Ray sampling rule.
+- `modules/logging` provisions an organization-level, multi-region CloudTrail that writes to an encrypted S3 archive, optionally streams events to CloudWatch Logs, and prepares IRSA permissions so Fluent Bit can forward EKS audit records into the centralized log stores.
 - `modules/security` enables GuardDuty, Security Hub (with configurable standards), and configures AWS Config to deploy a conformance pack that validates EKS logging and GuardDuty enablement.
 The module also provisions or connects to an S3 bucket for